Home

 Remember, you can get as creative as you like with our basic mexican salsa recipes and add all kinds of different vegetables and fruits.

-Here are some ingredients you can add to salsa:
+Here are some ingredients you can add or use to make salsa:

 • corn